alianjum0/notes/docker_kubernetes.md

 properly
 * API server- a container- entry point ot k8s cluster to which other clients will  talk to e.g. UI,API, CLI
 * Controller Manager: keep an overview of whats happening
-* scheduler: responsible for schduling containers on dofferent node accorfing to work load and server resources
+* scheduler: responsible for scheduling containers on different node according to work load and server resources
-* etcd: key value storage, hold any time current satte of k8s cluster backup and restore is done through etcd
+* etcd: key value storage, hold any time current state of k8s cluster backup and restore is done through etcd
 * Virtual Network: all nodes inside the cluster, VN allow to talk Master to Worker nodes. creates one unified machine